aegis-icons/aegis-icons/CONTRIBUTING.md

 - Logo on company website; try right-clicking it and selecting *Save image as...*, and see if the save dialogue appears with SVG, AI, etc., not JPEG, PNG, or other raster based format.
   - If right-clicking the image does not have an option for *Save image as...*, try using *Inspect* at the bottom of the right-click menu.
 This opens the developer tools which can reveal hidden URLs.
   - E.g. at [Floatplane](https://www.floatplane.com), inspecting the icon in the footer reveals the URL `https://frontend.floatplane.com/2.15.1/assets/images/logos/floatplane/icon-white.svg` which can be copied-and-pasted into the browser to open the image, and then saved normally.
-- Right-click the website and select *View page source*, then press *Ctrl+F* to open the search tool and type things like `.SVG` or `.AI` to look for hidden image URLs (Example: [You Need A Budget](https://www.youneedabudget.com) reveals the hidden SVG resource `https://www-assets.youneedabudget.com/wp-content/themes/dupatta/dist/images/safari-pinned-tab_*.svg` which can be copied-and-pasted into the browser to open the image, and then saved normally.)
+- Right-click the website and select *View page source*, then press *Ctrl+F* to open the search tool and type things like `.SVG` or `.AI` to look for hidden image URLs
+  - E.g. [You Need A Budget](https://www.youneedabudget.com) reveals the hidden SVG resource `https://www-assets.youneedabudget.com/wp-content/themes/dupatta/dist/images/safari-pinned-tab_*.svg` which can be copied-and-pasted into the browser to open the image, and then saved normally.)
-- If everything else fails, then check [logo resources](#logos) section
+- If everything else fails, then check [logo resources](#logos) section.

 ### Editing with Inkscape or Adobe Illustrator
 Open the file with Adobe Illustrator, [Inkscape](https://inkscape.org), or another vector image editor of your choice.
 Follow the [Style guidelines](#style-guidelines) to create a suitable icon(s).

 ### Save and export
 Save the file in its original format (whether AI or SVG), and additionally export as a PNG file with 1024 px for both height and width.

+### Compression
-Compress the PNG file using [Pingo](https://css-ig.net/pingo) with highest possible compression (-s9) or [ImageOptim](https://imageoptim.com/mac), if you're using Mac.
+Compress the PNG file with either using [pingo](https://css-ig.net/pingo) (recommended), [ImageOptim](https://imageoptim.com/mac) (if you're using Mac) or [TinyPNG webapp](https://tinypng.com/).

+If possible, **always use pingo.** It has best PNG compression currently and it's really fast.
+When using pingo's Windows GUI software *pinga*, [use these settings](https://user-images.githubusercontent.com/3540275/80963782-52ef5f80-8e18-11ea-8dbe-fc1c58fa81e4.png).
+For command line, use `pingo -s9 [file.png]`.

 ### Submit to repository
 Submit your icon for review by [opening a new issue](https://github.com/krisu5/aegis-icons/issues) and attaching your file(s) and source(s).
 Alternately, you are encouraged to refer to [this GitHub guide](https://guides.github.com/activities/contributing-to-open-source) to fork the Aegis Icons project, add the changed files to your fork, then create a Pull Request with your submissions.
 This more-complex method is less work for the maintainers, and gives you more impressive contribution stats on your GitHub user homepage 😉

 ## Style requirements
-[placeholder, write stuff here]

-## Style
+### Style
 - The primary icon uses the main company logo, whether that is a [logomark, logotype, or something else](https://blog.designcrowd.com/article/997/logo-logomark-logotype-whats-the-difference-and-what-do-you-need).
 - The icon has:
   - Image/page canvas of 1024 x 1024px